graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Append {GetCompletedEntry(completedDeferredFragment)} to {completed}.
     - Remove {completedDeferredFragment} from {graph}, promoting its child Deferred Fragment nodes to root nodes.
-  - Let {newRootNodes} be the result of {GetNewRootNodes(graph)}.
+  - Let {newRootNodes} be the result of {GetNewRootNodes(graph, rootNodes)}.
   - Add all nodes in {newRootNodes} to {rootNodes}.
   - Update {graph} to the subgraph rooted at nodes in {rootNodes}.
   - Let {pending} be the result of {GetPendingEntry(newRootNodes)}.
-  - Yield the result of {GetIncrementalResult(graph, incremental, completed, pending)}.
+  - Yield the result of {GetSubsequentResult(graph, incremental, completed, pending)}.
 - Complete this incremental result stream.